All Episodes

 I would love to go into these people's homes and say, wait a minute, let me take a look here and see what I don't think you should own.

-Uh you owe more money because of the fact that you bought this, and I don't agree with that, but that's what they're doing.
+You owe more money because of the fact that you bought this, and I don't agree with that, but that's what they're doing.

-So if you think it's just some California kooky thing going on, no, it's the next wave, and you'll know you heard it on this program first, of where they're going to try and tax you more if you drive the wrong kind of car.
+It's the next wave, and you'll know you heard it on this program first, of where they're going to try and tax you more if you drive the wrong kind of car, minivans, SUVs, et cetera, et cetera.

-I go back again to uh what are the colors of the uniforms that they're goose stepping in.
+I go back again to what are the colors of the uniforms that they're goose stepping in.

 Folks, this is what happened to our free society.